Worlds of Wonder (game)

 Worlds of Wonder is a multi-genre set of three role-playing games (RPGs) produced by Chaosium in 1982 that all used the Basic Role-Playing set of rules.

 Description

-Chaosium, like other early RPG publishers, created several games in different genres, each with its own set of rules for character generation, combat, etc. Characters from one game couldn't be exported to another game without a complete overhaul of abilities, skills, weapons and equipment.
+Chaosium, like other early RPG publishers, created several games in different genres, each with its own set of rules for character generation, combat, etc. Characters from one game could not be exported to another game without a complete overhaul of abilities, skills, weapons and equipment.
 In 1980, in an effort to create a standardized rule system, Chaosium published a generic game system called Basic Role-Playing (BRP).

 In 1982, Chaosium published Worlds of Wonder, a collection of three RPGs that all used BRP as their rules system.
 It was the industry's first multi-RPG product that would work with the same set of rules.
 Characters from one RPG could be shifted to the other RPGs with minimal adjustments.

 Components

 The game came as a boxed set that contained: